Blue-Ocean-DBZ/VS_Server/README.md

    3a.
 If you are hosting the server locally, move zip_code_database_truncated.csv to your data directory inside the repository.
    3b.
 If you are hosting the server through AWS, move zip_code_database_truncated.csv to your /tmp directory.

-4. Go into Postgres CLI using psql and create the database with the name you intend to use: root=# CREATE DATABASE vegetationstation
+4. Go into Postgres CLI using psql and create the database with the credentials you intend to use: root=# CREATE DATABASE vegetationstation
    CREATE DATABASE

 5. Create a .env in the root directory of this repository that includes:
    PORT
    DB_NAME
-   DB_HOST
+   DB_HOST=localhost
    DB_USER
    DB_PASS
    DB_PORT